Airidasz/doctor-appointment-registration-website/README.md

 ## About The Project

-This project is an assignment for Kaunas University of Technology module "Computer Networks and Internet Technologies  "
+This project is an assignment for Kaunas University of Technology module "Computer Networks and Internet Technologies".
+.
+## Installation

+Installation is standard for Laravel version 8.x websites so I suggest you got to the <a href="https://laravel.com/docs/8.x/installation">official</a> setup guide.

 ### Screenshots